CLONED FIRM WARNING

 BHAM is regulated by the FCA and its sole business is to provide asset management services to the investment funds it is appointed to manage.
 BHAM does this in line with its regulatory obligations and to the highest professional standard.

 As a supplier of asset management services, we operate in a sector which is at relatively low risk of modern slavery occurring.
 Furthermore, the majority of the countries in which our wider group operates are not ranked as high risk by the Global Slavery Index, and we do not have an extensive supply-chain.
+However, we remain alert to the risk, as shown by our ongoing commitment to combatting modern slavery.

 Steps taken to combat modern slavery